In the Rehabilitation, Reintegration & Recovery space

 These environmental stressors interact with genetic predispositions and biological vulnerabilities, influencing the onset, severity, and course of the disorder.

 Bipolar Disorder is diagnosed through a comprehensive evaluation by a mental health professional.
+To accurately diagnose bipolar disorder, clinicians follow a step-by-step process that includes clinical observation, psychological testing, and diagnostic criteria.

 Consult a doctor if experiencing symptoms of Bipolar Disorder, such as severe mood swings, disrupted sleep patterns, changes in energy levels, or thoughts of self-harm.
+These may indicate an underlying bipolar mood disorder requiring professional evaluation.

 Additionally, seek medical attention if these bipolar disorder symptoms interfere with daily functioning, relationships, or work.